hoodratleahh/PeekHub/README.md

 use installer to install requirements.

-make sure to tick all checks when installing in custom installation in python when clicking next.
+make sure to tick all checks when installing in custom installation/modify in python when clicking next.

 make sure to follow the instructions folder.